Determining an Iwatsuka Hamiltonian by knowledge of its first band function: Preliminaries: definition of the current operator

 \subsection{Comments on the data $\vartheta$ and the formulation of the inverse problem}

-It might seem surprising at first sight that we probe the system \eqref{v1} with the frequency profile $\chi$ of the initial state $u_{0,\chi}$, rather than with the initial state itself.
+It might seem surprising at first sight that we probe the system \eqref{v1} with the wave number profile $\chi$ of the initial state $u_{0,\chi}$, rather than with the initial state itself.
 But there are at least two reasons why the current operator $\vartheta$ should not be defined as a function of the initial states $u_0$, the first one being that this would be physically irrelevant.
-Indeed, since any initial state of the quantum system \eqref{v1} governed by the Iwatsuka Hamiltonian $H$, with energy concentration between $b_-$ and $b_+$, is expressed as $\cF^* (\chi \phi_1(x,\cdot))(y)$, $(x,y) \in \R^2$, for some suitable $L^2(\R)$-function $\chi$, and since all the ground states $\phi_1(\cdot,\xi)$, $\xi \in \R$, are determined by $H$, it is clear that only the frequency profile $\chi$ can be prescribed.
+Indeed, since any initial state of the quantum system \eqref{v1} governed by the Iwatsuka Hamiltonian $H$, with energy concentration between $b_-$ and $b_+$, is expressed as $\cF^* (\chi \phi_1)$ for some suitable $L^2(\R)$-function $\chi$ of the variable $\xi \in \R$, and since all the ground states $\phi_1(\cdot,\xi)$, $\xi \in \R$, are determined by $H$, it is clear that only $\chi$ can be prescribed.

 Secondly, it turns out that from a mathematical viewpoint, the inverse problem of recovering the magnetic potential $a$ by triggering the system \eqref{v1} with a suitable set of initial states $u_0$, is pointless.
 This can be understood (upon using Proposition \ref{pr1} below) from the following lines.